Understanding the difference between the two different New Slide shortcuts is a must for anyone who works regularly in PowerPoint.

 So the way the CTRL + ENTER shortcut is different than the CTRL + M shortcut, is that before it creates a new blank slide, it first cycles through all the content placeholders on your slide.

-Instead of ending up with a new blank slide, you can instead create a duplicate of the slide you were working on using the Duplicate Slide shortcut.
+Instead of ending up with a new blank slide, you instead create a duplicate of the slide you were working on (making it easy to save your work).

 What type of new slide is added?